Treatment of allergies with allergy injections

 Food component IgE blood testing is now available for cow’s milk, egg and peanut components.
 With special arrangement, hazelnut nut component allergy can also be evaluated.
 With knowledge of the degree of allergies to the components, the risk of reactions can be more precisely defined.
 For example, many patients with major allergies to the heat-sensitive components of milk or eggs can be desensitized with baked milk or baked eggs procedure, which is safe and effective.

 We have extensive knowledge in the management of asthma.
-We identify the causes of asthma including allergen exposure, virus infections, sinus infections and chronic sinus inflammation, and manage these causes accordingly.
-Besides making patients well, we avoid using many kind of inhaled steroids that may cause more side effects, like slowing the growth in children and developing diabetes in adults.
+We identify the causes of asthma including allergen exposure, virus infections, sinus infections and chronic sinus inflammation, and manage these cases accordingly.
+Besides making patients well, we avoid using many kinds of inhaled steroids that may cause more side effects, like slowing the growth in children and developing diabetes in adults.

 We have identified and described in the medical literature a pattern of asthma that may last for a few months to a few years following a cold or sinus infection.
 We call it a prolonged episode of asthma.